Skip to Content

 – Advanced Features of Manual Push Mowers

-Understanding the features of manual push mowers, or reel mowers, as they are often called, is crucial.
-Unlike most models that require a power source, these mowers are lightweight and fully operated by human strength.
-Handling them is pretty straightforward – they cut grass as they are propelled forward.
+It is crucial to understand the features of manual push mowers, or reel mowers, as they are often called.
+Unlike most models that require a power source, these mowers are lightweight and entirely operated by human strength.
+Handling them is pretty straightforward – they cut grass as they are propelled.

 Reel mowers may seem primitive, but they have stood the test of time because they deliver a clean cut without damaging the grass’s cellular structure.